ajkdrag/ocrtoolkit/docs/source/user/index.rst

 .. code-block:: console

-    $ pip install cheqeueparser
+    $ pip install chequeparser

-This will install ``cheqeueparser`` and all of its dependencies.
+This will install ``chequeparser`` and all of its dependencies.

 .. _api-reference-label: